Table of Contents Show

 Prior to hibernation, the tails of these lemurs start getting thick as they start storing fat in their tails for their hibernation periods.

-Unlike other animals that hibernate, fat-tailed dwarf lemurs do not control their body temperature in hibernation, and their body temperatures can fluctuate with the outside weather.
+Unlike other animals, fat-tailed dwarf lemurs do not control their body temperature in hibernation, and their body temperatures can fluctuate with the outside weather.
 So they must ensure that the tree they are hibernating in is well insulated.

 3. Ground Squirrels